klequis/klequis.io/site/content/blog/quick-introduction-to-using-ubuntu-18.04/index.md

 ### Settings

-Settings is a mixture of settings and customizations.
+Settings is a mixture of settings and customization.
 I would say turning Bluetooth on or off is a setting, but changing the desktop background is a customization.
 Settings does both but mostly 'settings'.
 Pick through the menus to see the possibilities.

 ![settings > Dock](media/settings.png)